vjanssens/woocommerce-dropbox/readme.txt

 == Description ==
 The Dropbox extension for WooCommerce gives you the power and ease of use of serving your downloadable products through the Dropbox infrastructure.
 Easily choose a file from your Dropbox account via the Choose from Dropbox button and the plugin will do the rest.
+Your customers will never see the files came from Dropbox and the files public link will never be exposed.

-> Please carefully read the [installation instructions](http://www.wordpress.org/plugins/woocommerce-dropbox).
+> Please carefully read the [installation instructions](http://www.wordpress.org/plugins/woocommerce-dropbox/installation/).

+= Development =
+Development takes place at [this GitHub Repository](https://github.com/vjanssens/woocommerce-dropbox)

 == Installation ==
 Important; make sure you have installed and activated WooCommerce.